solana-foundation/solana-improvement-documents/proposals/0022-multi-stake.md

 ### Runtime

-The main difference to the runtime is processing up to three `Delegation`s per account.
+The main difference to the runtime is processing up to two `Delegation`s per account.

 There's minor impact on the stakes cache, which gets a little bigger for the